ncatlab/nlab-content/pages/5865.md

 =--

 > [[Dave Carchedi]] has an argument that shows, at least over some sites, that, generally, concrete objects are presented by simplicial concrete sheaves.
-Details will go here, evebtually.
+Details will go here, eventually.

 +-- {: .num_defn #NConcretfication}
 ###### Definition